 With respect to the platform technologies and core components described above (e.g., T{SCM} compositions and manufacturing method, genetically-modified HSC manufacturing method, inducible safety switch, piggyBac DNA Modification System, Cas-CLOVER gene editing technology, booster molecules for enhanced immune cell expansion, armoring strategies, and nanoparticle delivery methods) the intellectual property estate is comprised predominantly of company-owned or company-acquired intellectual property.
 We expect to file additional patent applications in support of current and new product candidates as well as new platform and core technologies.
 Our commercial success will depend in part on obtaining and maintaining patent protection and trade secret protection of our current and future product candidates and the methods used to develop and manufacture them, as well as successfully defending these patents against third-party challenges and operating without infringing on the proprietary rights of others.
 Our ability to stop third parties from making, using, selling, offering to sell or importing our products depends on the extent to which we have rights under valid and enforceable patents or trade secrets that cover these activities.
-We cannot be sure that patents will be granted with respect to any of our pending patent applications or with respect to any patent applications filed by us in the future, nor can we be sure that any of our existing patents or any patents that may be granted to us in the future will be commercially useful in protecting our product candidates, discovery programs and processes.
+We cannot be sure that patents will be granted with respect to any of our pending patent applications or with respect to any patents or any patents that may be granted to us in the future will be commercially useful in protecting our product candidates, discovery programs and processes.
 For this and more comprehensive risks related to our intellectual property, please see the section titled "Risk Factors-Risks Related to Our Intellectual Property."